openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

 Nailgun is running on Fuel master node, so you can easily get data for each cluster by invoking curl http:/localhost:8000/api/<uri_here>.
 Cluster id can be get from OS environment (provided by Fuel)

-If you want run FuelHealth for non Fuel installation, change the initialization of NailgunConfig() to FileConfig() and set parameters marked with green color in config - see Appendix 1 (default config file path fuel_health/etc/test.conf)
+If you want run OSTF for non Fuel installation, change the initialization of NailgunConfig() to FileConfig() and set parameters marked with green color in config - see Appendix 1 (default config file path fuel_health/etc/test.conf)

-  **cleanup.py**  -  invoked by FuelHealth adapter in case if user stops test execution in Web UI.
+  **cleanup.py**  -  invoked by OSTF adapter in case if user stops test execution in Web UI.
 This module is responsible for deleting all test resources created during test suite run.
 It simply finds all resources whose name starts with ‘ost1_test-’ and destroys each of them using _delete_it method.

      *Important: if you decide to add additional cleanup for this resource, you have to keep in mind:
      All resources depend on each other, that's why deleting a resource that is still in use will give you an exception;
      Don't forget that deleting several resources requires an ID for each resource, but not its name.
 You'll need to specify delete_type optional argument in _delete_it method to ‘id’*

   **nmanager.py** contains base classes for tests.
 Each base class contains setup, teardown and methods that act as an interlayer between tests and OpenStack python clients (see nmanager architecture diagram).

-  **nmanager** architecture is described below:

    .. image:: _images/nmanager.png

   **fuel_health/common/test_mixins.py** - provides mixins to pack response verification into a human-readable message.
 For assertion failure cases, the method requires a step on which we failed and a descriptive message to be provided.
 The verify() method also requires a timeout value to be set.
 This method should be used when checking OpenStack operations (such as instance creation).
 Sometimes a cluster operation taking too long may be a sign of a problem, so this will secure the tests from such a situation or even from going into infinite loop.

   **fuel_health/common/ssh.py** - provides an easy way to ssh to nodes or instances.
 This module uses the paramiko library and contains some useful wrappers that make some routine tasks for you
   (such as ssh key authentication, starting transport threads, etc).
 Also, it contains a rather useful method exec_command_on_vm(), which makes an ssh to an instance through a controller and then executes the necessary command on it.

-FuelHealth Adapter architecture
+OSTF Adapter architecture
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: _images/plugin_structure.png

-The important thing to remember about FuelHealth Adapter is that just like when writing tests, all code should follow pep8 standard.
+The important thing to remember about OSTF Adapter is that just like when writing tests, all code should follow pep8 standard.

 Appendix 1
 ----------